alex4men/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of saturation, gradient direction and X-gradient magnitude thresholds to generate a binary image (code cells 12 and 14).
-Here's an example of my output for this step.
+On the first submission I used the combination of saturation, gradient direction and X-gradient magnitude thresholds to generate a binary image (code cells 12 and 14).
+Here's an example of my output for this step on first submission:

 ![alt text][image3]

+Looks good, but on some frames (with contrast shadows) this filter gave me a lot of wrong activations.
+Like in this frame:

+![alt text][image7]

+To improve the quality of lane lines filtering I added filtering in red channel using automatic OTSU thresholding.

+![alt text][image8]

+The new filter applied to initial frame:

+![alt text][image9]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.